MariuszJM/Portfolio/_posts/2024-07-30-NavigatingThroughChaos.md

 Learning something new involves venturing into the unknown, essentially navigating chaos.
 The goal is to make this process stable and predictable, leveraging the benefits of both chaos and order.
 From my personal experience, I developed a step-by-step manual process to manage this challenge.
 While effective, it required considerable willpower to maintain focus and resist platforms-served temptations.
 Additionally, it consumes a significant portion of my cognitive resources.
 Therefore, now I aim to automate this process using LLMs.
 This chapter outlines a workflow designed to efficiently retrieve, filter, rank, and organize information from a wide range of knowledge domains simultaneously.

+### User Input Parameters

 The idea behind this workflow is to limit the options available to the user, as an excess of choices can generate chaos.
 Here, the user needs to set up only the most important parameters, taking full advantage of the new, undiscovered area of knowledge—which is essential chaos—and forcing the LLM to organize it.

-Code source on my github:
+The idea was to limit the options available for a user because that generates chaos so here the user needs to set up only the moset important parameters

 The idea is to take as much advantage from a new undiscovered area of knowledge which is essential chaos and pottential and fourse llm to organize it.
 So adventage from exploration chaos and in an organized way

-### User Input Parameters

-The idea was to limit the options available for a user because that generates chaos so here the user needs to set up only the moset important parameters

 Search phrases